 It also allows people to achieve an “old-fashioned” or “vintage” look without having to go on eBay and look for genuine vintage clothes.

-“Retro” is most commonly used when it comes to items which have been made to imitate those from around 20 years ago.
+“Retro” is most commonly used when it comes to items that have been made to imitate those from around 20 years ago.

 It is used for anything which is made to copy items from the recent past.